cloudoperators/greenhouse-extensions/thanos/README.md

 **Prerequisites**

-- A running and Greenhouse-onboarded Kubernetes cluster
+- A running and Greenhouse-onboarded Kubernetes cluster.
+If you don't have one, follow the [Cluster onboarding](https://cloudoperators.github.io/greenhouse/docs/user-guides/cluster/onboarding) guide.
 - Ready to use credentials for a [compatible object store](https://thanos.io/tip/thanos/storage.md/)
 - **kube-monitoring** plugin installed.
 Thanos Sidecar on the Prometheus must be [enabled](#kube-monitoring-plugin-enablement) by providing the required object store credentials.